-However, if it develops, the professional recommended treatment of a pilonidal cyst is to be put under general anaesthetic, and have the cyst basically cut off from under the skin.
+However, if it develops, the professionally recommended treatment of a pilonidal cyst is to be put under general anaesthetic and have the cyst basically cut off from under the skin.
 This is done in a hospital, after which a nurse will come to your home indefinitely to redress the wound, every couple of days.

 I personally wanted to avoid the surgery and the hassle afterwards, and while in some cases it is essential to have this done, in some cases, such as myself, it’s not.
 In the last few days of my pilonidal cyst, I took many hot baths to reduce the swelling, which in the end was enough for mine to pop of its own accord.

 However, I have been told professionally that if you lance the cyst yourself, it can be dangerous as if the pus inside the cyst was to go back inside your skin or body, it could cause major complications.
 This is what made me seek other treatment, and as much as I wanted to cut the cyst off myself, I refrained.

 All in all, the best treatment is prevention, so I’d like to say again, if you suspect you have one, get to the doctors urgently and you may well save yourself some nasty surgery and a lot of pain.

 If one is developed, bathe, head to the hospital and await professional advice.

 Deciding whether to have pilonidal cyst surgery can often be a very tough decision, which should be thought about quite carefully after consulting with both close family and doctors.

 It is never easy to decide whether you should be put under anaesthetic for any operation, let alone be put under to remove your cyst with pilonidal cyst surgery